 - Details of the critical care service provided

 - Total time of the critical care encounter

-AMA CPT Guidelines has a statement that pretty well sums up what is needed to answer why the critical care services were needed during today's encounter:
+AMA CPT Guidelines has a statement that pretty well sums up what is needed to answer why

 The next portion of this statement indicates that these high-level decisions are being made in an effort to assess, manipulate, and support vital system functions.

 * Assess would indicate that high complexity was involved in assessing the needed interventions for the patient during this encounter.
 The examination, review of labs, testing, imaging, and all of the physical work needed to provide critical care.